 Tai chi chuan and the other internal martial arts are about practicing a mindfulness-based way of life that revolves around giving 100% to every activity throughout the day without any aggression or grasping.
 There is no focus on achieving anything.
 This commonly results in a high degree of success in every endeavor.
 Even when things don’t go as planned, this approach means that situations that would otherwise be judged as failures are actually appreciated as learning opportunities.

 The greatest learning comes from the willingness to lose in various life (and martial) encounters.
 Traditionally, this was known as being willing to invest in loss.
 This philosophy and approach to life leads to life mastery.

-Any focus on striving, winning, achieving, acquiring, or grasping creates mental and bodily tension, which prevents the cultivation of mindful relaxation, groundedness, internal energy, and of living with inner peace and aliveness.
+Any focus on striving, winning, achieving, acquiring or grasping creates mental and bodily tension, which in turn prevents the cultivation of mindful relaxation, groundedness, internal energy, and of living with inner peace and aliveness.

 From this perspective, striving and grasping for a specific result are often counterproductive and in contradiction to any type of mindfulness practice.
 If you learn how to recognize all the mindless chatter spewed out by the brain and you learn how to mindfully return your attention to your task at hand, you increase your odds of being successful.
 This is true for work, play, and relationships.